 30 Year Fixed Rate Mortgage Loan

-Many people blamed adjustable rate mortgages for the 2008 housing market crash.
+Many people blamed adjustable-rate mortgages for the 2008 housing market crash.
 While that wasn’t the only reason for the crash, it is partly true.
-The safety and security of a fixed rate mortgage ensures no changes in your payment and no surprises down the road.
+The safety and security of a fixed-rate mortgage ensure no changes in your payment and no surprises down the road.

 - No interest rate hike

 - Predictable monthly payment